Chancellor (education): Malaysia

 In Malaysia, the chancellor position is given to dignitaries such as royalty or prominent politicians by universities to represent the universities in the political arena.
 For example, the chancellor of University of Malaya, the oldest university in Malaysia is Sultan Nazrin Shah, the Sultan of Perak.

 All public universities except the International Islamic University of Malaysia used the term chancellor.
 While for IIUM, the Constitutional Head which has same degree as the chancellor is used.

 Nepal

 In Nepal, universities have a chancellor as ceremonial head.
 The de facto head of the university is the vice-chancellor.
 The chancellor is primarily responsible for attending the convocation programmes and accepting the resignation and appointment letter of a new vice-chancellor.
 Generally, the prime minister is considered the chancellor, and in his absence, the minister of education acts as the chancellor.

 Pakistan

-In Pakistan, chancellor is normally the figurehead of the university, who is normally the provincial governor where that university exists.

-Day-to-day business of the university is run by the vice chancellor.
+In Pakistan, chancellor is normally the ceremonial figurehead of the government as well as the few private non-for-profit universities, who is normally the provincial governor where that university which government administration the university falls (President of Pakistan in case of Federal Government Universities).
+The Chancellor is kept in hand of the head of State/Province for the unity of all public universities and shows governmental involvement in university's executive affairs.
+Day-to-day business of the university is run by the Vice Chancellor, deputed by Pro Vice Chancellor, in case of public university and Rector, deputed by Vice Rector, in case of private not-for-profit university.
+The Chancellor appoints the Vice Chancellor nominated by the search committee.